adaltas/ece-bigdata-2022-spring/99.project/README.md

    - `benchmark_type` ("mobile" or "fixed")

 2. Save the "bronze" table partitioned by `year` and `quarter` in HDFS (in Parquet format)
-3. Create a table with geolocation information about countries (bonus: regions, etc.).
-Find the data on the internet.
+3. (Done) Create a table with geolocation information about countries (bonus: regions, etc.).
+Find the data on the internet. -> `/education/ece_2022_spring_app_1/resources/project/countries/countries.geojson`

 ### Silver tables